MicrosoftDocs/appcenter-docs/docs/analytics/event-metrics.md

 ## Limits

 - The maximum number of distinct custom events that can be tracked daily is 200.
 This count resets at 12 AM UTC.
-However, there is no limit on the maximum number of events instances sent per device.
+However, there isn't a limit on the maximum number of events instances sent per device.
 - The maximum number of event properties per event is 20.
 When more than 20 properties are sent, the first 20 properties are processed, and the rest are automatically dropped.
 - The SDK truncates event names to the first 256 characters.
 - The SDK truncates each property key and value to the first 125 characters.